With the globe more interconnected than ever before, businesses can say goodbye to geographical boundaries – and hello to international expansion!

 The EOR model meets a modern business need, allowing companies to quickly enter a new market and deploy workers legally and efficiently.

-As a service, this essentially refers to the outsourcing of all employer responsibilities and liabilities to a third party.
+An Employer of Record, as a service, essentially refers to the outsourcing of all employer responsibilities and liabilities to a third party.

-EOR is also likened to Employment Outsourcing, Global Employment Outsourcing (GEO), Portage, or Co-Employment.
+EOR is likened to Employment Outsourcing, Global Employment Outsourcing (GEO), Portage, or Co-Employment.

 Other terms for a third-party partner offering EOR services include local employer, local partner, Professional Employer Organisation (PEO), or back-office staffing provider.
 In China, Foreign Enterprise Service Company (FESCO) is also used.